strathausen/blog/README.md

 blog
 ====

-my blog content and style - the engine is not good for public yet
+my blog content and style - using npm mumpitz as the compiler